Please ensure Javascript is enabled for purposes of website accessibility

 Mission Statement

-Bee Health Collective is a 501©3 non-profit that was created to share current, credible information about honey bee health.
-We are affiliated with 501©5 Project Apis m., our sister organization that is dedicated to driving science to deliver innovation for healthy bees and bee businesses.
-We are both dedicated to honey bee health research, education, and support beekeepers and the beekeeping industry.
+The Bee Health Collective is a new initiative to make science-based bee health information accessible to everyone.
+We are a 501(c)3 non-profit that is dedicated to funding research that enhances honey bee health, survival, and productivity.
 Bee Health Collective is the avenue by which Project Apis m. relays research results through accessible educational resources.

-In partnership with Project Apis m., we fund research that is informed by the needs of beekeepers to develop practical tools, solutions, and educational materials to support honey bee health and pollination security.
+In partnership with Project Apis m., Bee Health Collective funds research that is informed by the needs of beekeepers to develop practical tools, solutions, and educational materials to support honey bee health and pollination security.
 We invest in the future of honey bee health by funding scholarships for the next generation of honey bee researchers.
-We partner with key stakeholders to implement forage programs and translate research into practical, real-world solutions.
+We partner with key stakeholders to translate research into practical, real-world solutions for bees.
+We bridge the gap between scientific discovery and practical application, ensuring beekeepers and the public have access to credible, data-driven resources.

 Vision Statement

-It is our shared vision to translate scientific research into practical, applied, real-world solutions and educational materials.
+It is our shared vision to support and translate scientific research into practical, applied, real-world solutions and educational materials.

 RESEARCH: Investing in practical research for impact today and into the future